The Glass Shield: Reception

 Rotten Tomatoes, a review aggregator, reports that 68% of 25 surveyed critics gave the film a positive review; the average rating is 5.6/10.
+The website's critics consensus reads, "The Glass Shield struggles under the weight of its worthy themes, but emerges as a flawed yet powerful look at systemic racism in modern America."
 Todd McCarthy of Variety called it a "powerful moral drama" that addresses too many issues for one film.
 While commenting on how it presaged the O. J. Simpson murder trial, Caryn James of The New York Times called it smart and compelling.
 Peter Ranier of the Los Angeles Times wrote, "It's a rigorous, angry piece of work, but it misses out on the psychological depths that have made Burnett's previous films among the glories of recent American independent moviemaking."
 Hal Hinson of The Washington Post, in comparing it negatively to television cop dramas, described it as "a topical but otherwise unremarkable police drama".
 Michael Wilmington of the Chicago Tribune rated it 3/4 stars and wrote, "It's unusual to see a police thriller told with this kind of care, subtlety, thoughtfulness and creativity."

 At the 1994 Locarno International Film Festival, Charles Burnett was nominated for the Golden Leopard.